-At Atlanta Foodies, we want to bring you up-to-date, objective reviews of Atlanta restaurants and much more!
-Atlanta Foodies will include fun taste tests, food news, history, and shopping.
+Thank you for 9 Years of Atlanta Foodies!
+Fun reviews of Atlanta restaurants and much more!
+Atlanta Foodies includes food news, history, and foodies news.
 I'm Becca, the epicurean writer.
-I have lots of foodie friends in the Atlanta area who will be contributing as well.
+I have lots of foodie and chef friends in the Atlanta area who contribute as well.

 So sit back and let us do the dirty work.
 When you want to go out to eat in Metro Atlanta, consult our blog and you won't wind up having an unpleasant experience and hating yourself or your loved ones for it.
 Thanks for visiting.
 Hope you enjoy it, and Bon Appetit, Y'all!